sepehrsaryazdi/ros2_bag_to_image/README.md

 ## Example

 By default, this package comes with a few ROS bags recorded from the TurtleBot3 burger robot, placed at various angles and distances relative to a checkerboard.
-After running, the following code will display:
+After running, the following images will appear:

 <p align="center">
 <img src="readme_pictures/ros2_image_files.png" width="400">